gnembon/fabric-carpet/docs/scarpet/api/BlocksAndWorldAccess.md

 With two args, sets the weather to `type` for `ticks` ticks.

 ### `track_changes()`
 Keep track of any changes to the block states of blocks made by your scarpet script so they can be undone later if neccesary using `undo_changes()`.
 All changes tracked are undone when the script unloads, or if the server closes (unless you close a server with the x button, or it crashes).
 Does nothing if changes are already being tracked.
+Only changes made using `set()` or `place_item()` are tracked.

 Returns a boolean for whether changes were being tracked before